Billy Gunn: The One (2000–2001)

 Gunn made his return in October and immediately teamed with Chyna to feud with Right to Censor, who wanted to "censor" his Mr. Ass gimmick.
 At No Mercy, Right to Censor members Steven Richards and Val Venis defeated Chyna and Gunn.
-Due to a stipulation, Gunn could no longer use the Mr. Ass gimmick, so he renamed himself Billy G. for a few weeks before settling on "The One" Billy Gunn.
+Due to a stipulation in a match with Steven Richards on the October 31 episode of Monday Night Raw from the Fleet Center in Boston, Massachusetts, Gunn could no longer use the Mr. Ass gimmick, so he renamed himself Billy G. for a few weeks before settling on "The One" Billy Gunn.
 Gunn then feuded with Eddie Guerrero and the rest of The Radicalz.
 At Survivor Series, Gunn teamed with Road Dogg, Chyna, and K-Kwik in a losing effort against The Radicalz.
 A few weeks later on SmackDown!, Gunn won the Intercontinental Championship from Guerrero.
 However, the title reign was short-lived, as Chris Benoit defeated him for the title two weeks later at Armageddon.
 After feuding with Benoit, Gunn participated in the 2001 Royal Rumble where he made it to the final four, Gunn interfered in the Hardcore Championship Match at No Way Out, and taking advantage of the 24/7 Rule, pinning Raven for the title.
 The reign was short-lived, as Raven won it back a few minutes later.